morzan1001/Kiosk/README.md

 Kiosk is a Python application and used [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) as UI.
 I used [poetry](https://github.com/python-poetry/poetry) as dependency manager.
 To start the application you can simply call a `poetry install` and then a `poetry run python3 src/main`.py.

 Normally the logging of the application is set to `INFO`, but if something should fail at startup or during runtime, the logging can be set a little more finely in the log manager.
-To do this, the corresponding code must be adjusted in the [logmgr.py: Line 19](https://github.com/<user>/<repo>/blob/<branch>/Projekte/Kiosk/src/logmgr/logmgr.py#L19).
+To do this, the corresponding code must be adjusted in the [logmgr.py: Line 19](https://github.com/morzan1001/kiosk/blob/main/Projekte/Kiosk/src/logmgr/logmgr.py#L19).

 ⚠️ **Important!**

 Both the library for controlling the GPIO pins ([gpiod](https://pypi.org/project/gpiod/)) and the library for the pn532 NFC chip ([pn532lib](https://github.com/Liam-Deacon/py532lib))can only be used on a raspberry pi. so if you want to develop on another system, the corresponding parts of the software must be commented out or bypassed in some other way.

+## Features

+The kiosk is intended to be a small application to simplify the use of a communal refrigerator or other goods cupboard for a group of people.

+Each user is stored with an NFC ID.
+You can either use your own cards or dongles or use existing access cards or similar.
+A user can then select products using a barcode scanner and the costs are deducted from their (internal) account.

+An admin can manage the stock and users and, of course, buy something themselves.

+### Future plans

+Here are a few ideas on how to expand the software:

+- Play sounds on successful or unsuccessful checkout
+- More precise evaluation of the purchasing behavior of individual persons
+- E-mail notifications for admins when product stock is low or for users when credit is low.
+- ...

 ## Service